 A surgical procedure to replace the joint surface of the patella.
 It is usually performed as part of a total knee replacement but may be done in isolation if the joint surface damage is confined to the patella.

 Injections are a fast and easy method of easing joint pain and inflammation in the knee caused by arthritis/osteoarthritis.
-Injections include steroids, to ease inflammation, and Hyaluronate, which helps the joint to move more smoothly.
+Injections include steroids, to ease inflammation.

 Total knee replacement surgery involves replacing diseased or damaged joint surfaces in the knee with metal and plastic components shaped to allow continued motion of the knee.

 Unicompartmental knee replacement (or uni-knee replacement) is an option for patients with osteoarthritis of the knee if their arthritis is confined to a single knee compartment (the knee is divided into three major compartments).